panagiotisliaros/azure-devops-docs/docs/test/test-runs.md

 Note:

-- The default filters for every time the run page loads are set to runs of the last 7 days (“Past 7d”) and “Manual” runs.
-Similar to when the filters are cleared.
+- The default filters are set to runs of the last 7 days (“Past 7d”) and “Manual” runs.

+- Once the user makes a selection of filters, for every next visit to the run page, the filters will persist.
+At least until the user chooses to clear them.

 - When searching based on test run ID a partial match of the ID is possible.